 Why 'Eat Less, Move More' Doesn't Work for Everyone

-The frustrating truth is that "eat less, move more" is technically correct but practically incomplete.
-Your body isn't a simple math equation — and your genes have a lot to say about how it processes food and stores energy.
+"Eat less, move more" is technically correct but practically incomplete — your body isn't a simple math equation, and your genes have a lot to say about how it processes food and stores energy.
+If you've run the calorie deficit, logged every meal, trained consistently, and still aren't responding the way the calculators promised, fit may be the missing variable, not effort.

 Metabolism isn't one-size-fits-all